 Known as “the princess” dog small dog breeds, Teacup Pekingese live up to that stereotype in a way.
 The best thing about this breed is that they are not known to be destructive, but Teacup Pekingese do not like sharing the house with kids or other animals.

-They eat very little, and require very little exercise.
+They eat very little and require minimal exercise.
 This makes them great for apartment living.
 These little fur-babies are known to be a little aloof and stubborn and will need an experienced trainer, as well as an owner who can give them enough attention.

 RELATED: 30 Breeds That Are Good House Dogs